duartegroup/autodE/doc/dev/contributing.rst

    design/implementaions that you considered. *What did you change or add?* *How?*. *Anything you could have done differently?
 Why not?*.
 -  **Some advice for reviewers**.
-Explicit the parts of your changes on which you would expect reviwers to focus their attention.
-These are often parts that you areunsure about or code that may be difficult to read.
+Explicit the parts of your changes on which you would expect reviewers to focus their attention.
+These are often parts that you are unsure about or code that may be difficult to read.